 The S&P 500 has crushed almost every active manager for forty years.
 So why would anyone build an AIindex fund?
-Because AI doesn’t replace the S&P’s rules-based discipline — it adds two things on top: speed (build a custom index in seconds) and breadth (any thesis, not just “500 largest US companies”).
+Because AI doesn’t replace the S&P’s rules-based discipline.
+It adds two things on top: speed (build a custom index in seconds) and breadth (any thesis, not just “500 largest US companies”).
 Below, we look at how AI-built indices have compared to SPY in 2026, the five themes that have outpaced the benchmark, and where the strategy underperforms.

 The thesis: why AI + S&P 500 isn’t a contradiction